bennidi/mbassador/README.md

 I want to thank the development team from [friendsurance](http://www.friendsurance.de) for their support and feedback on the bus implementation and the management for allowing me to publish the component as an open source project.

 I also want to thank all githubbers who have made [contributions](https://github.com/bennidi/mbassador/pulls?q=is%3Apr+is%3Aclosed).
-It was always a pleasure to see how users got engaged into the libraries development and support.
 Special thanks go to
 + [arne-vandamme](http://github.com/arne-vandamme) for adding support for [meta-annotations](https://github.com/bennidi/mbassador/pull/74)
 + [Bernd Rosstauscher](http://github.com/Rossi1337) for providing an initial integration with JUEL
 + [David Sowerby](http://github.com/davidsowerby) for answering user questions, his tutorial on [guice integration](bennidi/mbassador/wiki/guice-integration) and his various PRs